amstan/qoi-fpga/README.md

 survived being encoded), the md5sums of the .qoi files should also match if it's a full featured encoder.

-Run `make VERILATED=1 test_decode` for a similar test but for decoding.
+Run `make VERILATED=1 test_decode` for a similar test for decoding.

 ## LiteX